demisto/content-docs/docs/concepts/demisto-sdk.md

     demisto-sdk upload -i Packs/myPack/Integrations/myIntegration
     ```

-   This uploads the integration found in `Packs/myPack/Integrations/myIntegration` to the preset XSOAR server.
+   This uploads the integration found in `Packs/myPack/Integrations/myIntegration` to the preset server.

 - Upload a pack to the server without certificate validation: